 - (6) Buffalo Bluff is a small bluff that is located 0.3 miles up trail 493 if you can cross Hayes Creek at GPS coordinates N37° 30.145' W88° 36.112'.
 The GPS coordinates for Buffalo Bluff are N37° 30.308' W88° 36.346'.
-If you cannot cross the creek and still want to visit the bluff, it would require a mile walk back along trail 493 when intersected at Pettycoat Junction. - Both Peter Cave Falls and Jackson Falls are a lot farther from the trail and it would not be a recommended visit.
+If you cannot cross the creek and still want to visit the bluff, it would require a mile walk back along trail 493 when intersected at Petticoat Junction. - Both Peter Cave Falls and Jackson Falls are a lot farther from the trail and it would not be a recommended visit.
 No marked Forest Service trails exist in the Jackson Hole Ecological Area or the private property that Peter Cave is on.
 However there are several trails that intersect the R2R trail right after the trail 497 intersection. - (7) Peter Cave Falls is about a mile walk down an old forest road / trail that intersects the R2R trail 0.1 miles after the trail 497 intersection.
 There are several trails in this area so be careful.
 GPS coordinates for Peter Cave are N37° 30.589' W88° 37.251'.
-This is private property, and although the landowner has been generous in granting permission to visit, you should be especially careful to treat the property with respect and leave no trace.
+This is private property, and the new (2021) landowner has stopped allowing access and put up No Trespassing signs.
+You should skip this.
 Peter Cave looks like this.

 (8) Jackson Hole Falls would be approximately a mile hike past Peter Cave and there are two additional small waterfalls between the two.
 The unmarked trail to them basically follows the bluff on the left.
-GPS coordinates for Jackson Hole Falls are N37° 30.689' W88° 36.621' and they look like this when frozen.
+GPS coordinates for Jackson Hole Falls are $N37^{\circ}$ 30.689' W88° 36.621' and they look like this when frozen.